 Semen analysis, also known as a sperm count test, analyzes the health and viability of a man’s sperm.
-Semen is the fluid containing sperm (plus other sugar and protein substances) that’s released during male ejaculation.
+Semen is the fluid containing sperm (plus other sugar and protein substances) that are released during male ejaculation.
 A semen analysis measures three major factors of sperm health:

 - The number of sperm

 - The movement of the sperm, also known as “sperm motility”

 Doctors will often conduct two or three separate sperm analyses to get build an idea of your sperm’s health.
 The tests should be conducted at least seven days apart and over the course of two to three months.
 Sperm counts can vary on a daily basis.
 Taking an average of the sperm samples can give the most conclusive and beneficial result.

 How to prepare for Semen Analysis

 Your doctor will inform what you should do in preparation for the semen analysis.
 It’s very important to follow these instructions for accurate results.